Welcome to TNW Basics, a collection of tips, guides, and advice on how to easily get the most out of your gadgets, apps, and other stuff.

 In this guide, we’re going to take a look at some methods we use for removing backgrounds from images so you too can become an image wizard.

+There are several tools you can use online for this task, and they’re mostly pretty good at tackling it in one step.
 Remove.bg is one of the quickest methods for removing the background from an image.
 It’s web-based so you don’t need any specialist software, and it does all the work for you.

 Head to Remove.bg, upload your image, click go, and let it do all the heavy lifting.
 Then just click on download, to get a new background-less copy of your image.